Euchre Rules

 The first team to reach 10 points is the winner.

-Here is a Euchre cheat sheet with the most important information about the game.
+Do you want to know how to count the cards in a way that guarantees your team’s victory?
+Here is a printable Euchre cheat sheet with the most important information about the game.
 Click on the image for full size.

 euchre cheat sheet